RSEM Tutorial: Gene & Isoform Quantification for RNA-Seq

 Introduction

-RNA-Seq analysis using next-generation sequencing produces raw data known as FASTQ files.
-After mapping these raw reads to a reference sequence, gene expression levels are quantified by counting the number of reads mapped to each gene.
+When performing RNA-Seq analysis with a next-generation sequencer, you obtain raw data in the form of FASTQ files.
+After mapping these reads to a reference sequence, gene expression levels are quantified by counting the reads that align to each gene.

 Installation